Before You Begin

 - You must add the Hyper-V target host to which you want to restore machines to your backup infrastructure.

 - Make sure that the Disable changed block tracking for this host option is not selected for a host to which you plan to restore a workload.
-If this option is selected for the host, the driver required for work of Instant VM Recovery will be disabled.
+If this option is selected for the host, the driver required for work of Instant Recovery will be disabled.

 - You can restore a workload from a backup that has at least one successfully created restore point.